Babitababy/ML_Basics/README.md

 # ML_Basics
-this file contains basic python just for quick understanding
+this file contains basic python just for quick understanding and learning.